MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/production-how-to-create-a-forecast.md

 ---
 title: How to Create a Demand Forecast | Microsoft Docs
-description: You can create sales and production forecasts with the **Demand Forecast** window.
+description: You can create sales and production forecasts with the **Demand Forecast** page.
 services: project-madeira
 documentationcenter:
 author: SorenGP